argumentcomputer/arecibo/src/supernova/Readme.md

 We then need to verify that all accumulators $(U[\ ], W[\ ])$ and $(U', W')$ are correct by checking the circuit satisfiability.

-## Comparsion of Nova and SuperNova
+## Comparison of Nova and SuperNova

 |                                  |         Nova          |          SuperNova           |
 | -------------------------------- | --------------------- | ---------------------------- |